123000001212/MODA/README.md

 #### Step 2: Generate inversed images

-Modify the first row in the last cell to `for i in [x,x,x]:`, where x,x,x are the target labels of user watermarks.
+Modify the first row in the last cell of "wm_gen.ipynb" to `for i in [x, ... ,x]:`, where x, ... , x are the target labels of user watermarks.
 (DO NOT include the target label of adversary's watermark here).

 ~~~
 run wm_gen.ipynb